AmirAlavi/nature-tex/README.md

 * Allows you to use a separate bibliography file with `cite` commands as usual
 * Generates the final single `.tex` file for you, as expected by Nature journals
 * **Works in shared editors like Overleaf**
+    * You can continue to edit and compile your tex files in Overleaf.
+How: clone the backing repo for a blank Overleaf project, and push the files of this repo into it.
+Then you can edit your files in Overleaf normally in the cloud, but run this tool locally to get submission-ready files.

 # Prerequisites
 * Python